mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 * News aggregators i.e slashdot.org (just make sure to make filters for these noisy sources)
 * Forum thread comment sections
 * DigitalOcean status page
-* Youtube channels (ok, so its hard to view youtube videos in w3m but you will be notified of new updates)
+* YouTube channels (ok, so its hard to view youtube videos in w3m but you will be notified of new updates)
 * News sites
 * Websites like reddit, monster.com, craigslist etc etc